 These mortgages are pegged to the average fixed deposit rate in Singapore banks for deposits ranging from $1,000 to $9,000 for 12 to 24-month terms.

 With these loans, you only need to pay the interest on your mortgage.
-However, these loans are only available for business loans and not personal loans.
+However, these loans are only available for business loans.
+Unsecured personal loans in Singapore are unlikely to have this option.
 The rate of interest is typically significantly higher than normal loans that include principal payment.

 These loans only require the partial repayment of the principal alongside the interest payments.
 Usually, the rate of principal repayment is set to 50% of what it would be for a normal mortgage, which helps borrowers who may struggle to make monthly payments.